 - Long battery life of up to 14 hours

 - Webcam is only 720p resolution

 - Somewhat expensive, especially with additional advanced features

 CPU: Intel Core i5-i7 10th Gen / AMD Ryzen 5 4500 - Ryzen 7 4700 | RAM: 8GB-16GB | Storage: 256GB-512GB

-The Acer Swift 3 is a great choice for everyday tasks such as editing documents, browsing the web, as well as streaming videos.
+The Acer Swift 3 is a great choice for everyday tasks such as editing documents, browsing the web and streaming videos.
 This model is available with both Intel Core and the AMD Ryzen 4000 series, though the latest will give it an extra kick of speed.
-Its design isn’t an eye-catcher, but its aluminum chassis is pretty thin and light, weighting about 2.7 pounds.
+Its design isn’t an eye-catcher, but its aluminum chassis is pretty thin and light, weighing about 2.7 pounds.
 It even features a backlit keyboard.
 And for its power and price (around mid-$600), it’s definitely one of the best value options budget-conscious customers will find.
-However, be aware that some reviewers say the battery life is great, lasting only about 7 hours.
+However, be aware that some reviewers say the battery life isn't super great, lasting only about seven hours.

 3. Best 2-in-1: HP Spectre x360 Touch Laptop

 CPU: Intel Core i5 - i7 | RAM: 16GB | Storage: 512GB